 Observation skills develop over time and with practice.
-You can try out some simple learning games, listed in session 1 prior to Task 1.
-Alternatively, you can ask all students to quietly observe the same bird from their classroom window, for 5 minutes.
+You can try out some simple learning games, listed in session 1 prior to Task 1 (page no 5).
+Alternatively, you can ask all students to observe the same bird from their classroom window, for 5 minutes quietly.
 Use Student Worksheet.
 Then pool in your observations (behavioral traits of the bird) and write them on the blackboard.
 Use Student Handout #3 (observation guidelines) to direct their attention to some aspects of the bird.
 You can extend this exercise to the school grounds as well.
-With this, the students will get an idea of how to go about the task.
-Also see question 9.
+So students will get an idea of how to go about the task.
+Also see question 9 below.